Claes Christian Olrog

 Claës Christian Olrog (25 November 1912 – 29 November 1985) was a Swedish-born ornithologist who worked in Argentina.
 He published Las Aves Argentinas (1959) which was one of the first field guides for Argentina.

-Olrog was born in Stockholm and was educated at Uppsala and Stockholm.
+Olrog was born in Danderyd, Stockholm and was educated at Uppsala and Stockholm.
 In 1939 he visited Tierra del Fuego as part of his PhD research.
-In 1946 he travelled into Paraguay and took up a teaching position at the Miguel Lillo Institute in 1948.
+In 1946 he travelled into Paraguay and then took up a teaching position at the Miguel Lillo Institute, in San Miguel de Tucumán, Argentina, in 1948.
 He published a field guide to the birds of the region in 1959 - Las Aves Argentinas.
 A new edition was produced in 1984.
-He described several new tax and several species have also been named after him.
+He described several new taxa and several species have also been named after him.